Cooking with Wine the Thyroid-Healthy Way

 What About Wine and Thyroid Health?
 Do They Mix?

-What we put in our mouths is all about choice, and I'm not here to judge.
+What we put in our mouths comes down to personal choice.
 I believe that the most thyroid-healthy diet is the one that’s right for you.
 It’s personalized to your dietary needs and sensitivities, your lifestyle, and your current health situation.
 My mission is to provide the information and inspiration you need to make the best, most informed choices for your health.

 In that spirit, let’s just put this out there and get it over with: Alcohol is problematic.
 It’s problematic for anyone seeking better health, and it’s especially problematic for thyroid patients.
 It negatively affects our sleep, gut health, metabolism, liver function, weight loss efforts, and so much more.
 What’s a Thyroid Thriver to do?